 Plain English Breakdown

-This bill changes Tennessee law to exempt family child care homes with a U.S. Department of Defense certificate from needing a state license if they only serve eligible patrons.
+This law changes Tennessee's child care rules to allow family child care homes with a U.S. Department of Defense certificate to operate without needing a license if they only take care of military-related families.

 What This Bill Does

-- Adds an exemption for family child care homes that have a special certificate from the U.S. Department of Defense.
+- Adds an exemption in the state’s laws for family child care homes that have a special certificate from the U.S. Department of Defense.

 Who It Names or Affects

-- Family child care home operators with a U.S. Department of Defense certificate.
+- Family child care homes that have a U.S. Department of Defense certificate

 Terms To Know